AlexLamper/BijbelAPI/README.md

 </p>

 **A REST API for retrieving Bible texts and commentaries across multiple translations.**
-Supports various languages including Dutch, English, Afrikaans, and more.
+Supports various languages including Dutch, English and African.
 Developed for developers, theologians, students, and hobby projects who want to use Biblical texts digitally.

 ---